start-mage/docs.startmage.io/Magento-2/varnish-esi-cache.md

 </div>
 ```

-It indicates a potential misconfiguration in your Varnish setup.
+It indicates a misconfiguration in your Varnish setup and shows that the ESI html tags are not rendered by varnish.

 ## Configuring Varnish with ESI Cache